5 Most Popular Wines

-Picking the best wine for yourself or a dinner party can be really hard—just look at all those bottles lining the shelves!
-Red, white, sparkling... it's easy to pick the same bottle over and over, but variety is key when hosting.
+Picking good wine for yourself or a dinner party can be really hard-just look at all those bottles lining the shelves!
+Red, white and sparkling... it's easy to pick the same bottle over and over, but variety is key when hosting.
 To help you narrow the choices, we've listed the most popular types of wines so you can find something everyone might like, plus provided a few of our favorites.
 Bonus: they're all under $20.

 Quintessential pinot grigio, particularly from Italy, is known for being dry and easy-drinking, making it one of the world's most popular wines.
 It's also known by a few different names around the world, including "pinot gris" in France, the U.S., Chile, Australia and Argentina, and "Ruländer" in Germany.